abrignoni/JSON-to-HTML-and-XLS/README.md

 # Discord-JSON-chats-to-HTML

 Simple python script to convert Discord JSON chats to html for easier reading.
-The json2html module is required.
+The json2html module is required and does all the work.

 ``` $ pip install json2html ```